Texiwill/aac-lib/vsm/README.md

 Caveat: This approach only works if you use the aac-lib/base installers to install vsm.
 If you did not then just use the last line.

-Be sure to mark a release as your favorite!
+Be sure to Mark a release as your favorite!
 If you do not, this does not work.
 The 'Mark' menu item does this.

 I added these lines to a script within /etc/cron.daily (which usually runs at 3AM):